-Total active energy accumulation is signed.
+Both total and fundamental active energy accumulations are signed.
 Negative energy is subtracted from the active energy contents.

-The ADE7854 achieves the integration of the active power signal in two stages (see Figure 45).
+The ADE7878 achieves the integration of the active power signal in two stages (see Figure 51).
 The process is identical for both total and fundamental active powers.
-The first stage is done inside the DSP: every 125 $\mu$ sec (8KHz frequency), the instantaneous phase total or fundamental active power is accumulated into an internal 56-bit register.
+The first stage is done inside the DSP: every 125μsec (8KHz frequency), the instantaneous phase total or fundamental active power is accumulated into an internal 56-bit register.
 When a threshold is reached, a pulse is generated at processor port and the threshold is subtracted from the internal register.
 The sign of the energy in this moment is considered the sign of the active power (see Sign of Active Power Calculation section for details).
 The second stage is done outside the DSP and consists in accumulating the pulses generated by the processor into internal 32-bit accumulation registers.
-The content of these registers is transferred to watt-hr registers xWATTHR[31:0], x=A,B,C when these registers are accessed.
-AWATTHR[31:0], total active powers.

-BWATTHR[31:0] and CWATTHR[31:0] represent the phase
+The content of these registers is transferred to watt-hr registers xWATTHR[31:0] and xFWATTHR[31:0], x=A,B,C when these registers are accessed.
+AWATTHR[31:0], BWATTHR[31:0] and CWATTHR[31:0] represent the phase total active powers and AFWATTHR[31:0], BFWATTHR[31:0] and CFWATTHR[31:0] represent phase fundamental active powers.